Cooper-Frye sampling with short-range repulsion: Method

-Differences between the SPR approximation and the full sampler can be seen in observables that are more subtle than the cumulants.
+Differences between the SPR approximation and the full sampler can be seen in more subtle observables than the cumulants.
 An example based on the radial distribution function is discussed in Appendix~\ref{app:RDF}.